Wildlife of the Central African Republic: Flora

 The flora of the Central African Republic has not been very well studied at all, although at least 3600 species are known.
 However, there are likely to be as many as 5000 species.
 The country is mainly dominated by Sudanian woodland, although a small area of Acacia dominates the Sahelian woodland in the extreme north.
 Many of the species which are endemic to the country are located in the hills of northeast, especially in the Massif des Bongos and Massif du Dar Chala in the Yata Ngaya Faunal Reserve area.
 Notable northern forests include Kotto, Kaga-Bandoro and Nana forest.
 Savanna reserves in the north are important for large mammals, especially Bamingui-Bangoran National Park and Biosphere Reserve and Manovo-Gounda St. Floris National Park and the north of the country also contains floodplains.

 In the southwest is lowland forest and secondary grassland interspersed with forest in the Bangassou area of the south.
 Lowland forest exists in the southwest in the Dzangha-Sangha and Mbaere Bodingue Ngoto areas.
 Shrubs and bush vegetation mostly confined in the extreme northern region.
 Tropical forests cover 3.5 million ha.
 The tropical forests contain luxuriant plant growth with hundreds of plant species including Entradrolphragus angolensis, Lophira alata, Manilkara mabokeensis, Monodora myristica, Ricinodendron heudlotii, along with the African tulip tree, rubber tree, strangler fig, and Cecropia species.

-In the Central African Republic forest cover is around 36% of the total land area, equivalent to 22,303,000 hectares (ha) of forest in 2020, down from 23,203,000 hectares (ha) in 1990.
-In 2020, naturally regenerating forest covered 22,301,000 hectares (ha) and planted forest covered 2,000 hectares (ha).
+In the Central African Republic forest cover is around 36% of the total land area, equivalent to 22,303,000 ha of forest in 2020, down from 22,203,000 ha in 1990.
+In 2020, naturally regenerating forest covered 22301000 ha and planted forest covered 2000 ha.
 Of the naturally regenerating forest 9% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity).
 For the year 2015, 91% of the forest area was reported to be under public ownership and 9% private ownership.
 In 2021, the rate of deforestation in the Central African Republic increased by 71%.

 Woodland savannah mainly consists of Vitellaria paradoxa, Combretum spp., Acacia spp., Anogeissus leiocarpa, Afzelia africana, Burkea africana, Isoberlinia doka, Terminalia spp., Khaya senegalensis, Rafia sudanica and Borassus spp. along the rivers.